Open Rails

 • Couple and uncouple freight cars at yards and industrial sidings

-• Drive multiple trains in a timetable driven railroad simulation
+• Drive multiple trains in a timetable-driven railroad simulation

 • Observe the train inside and out and make screenshots using the 7 camera views

-• Engage in Multiplayer sessions
+• Engage in multi-player sessions

 • Or just sit back in a passenger car and enjoy the scenery from all over the world